vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 {{ (com_date.date() - now().date()).days }}
 {% endraw %}
 ```
-And in the `Unit of measurement` field you can set it on `days`.\
+And in the `Unit of measurement` field you can fill in `days` as unit.\
 The other fields are not required.

 <img src="images_templates/helper_date_template.png" alt="template helper" width="450px">

-Now you have created these two sensors!
+Now you have created the two required sensors!

 <img src="images_templates/helper_date_helpers.png" alt="two created helpers" width="450px">

+Now we can create a presentation with this data.

 #### Community day countdown

-Count the days before the Home Assistant Community day.
+To present the number of days before the Home Assistant Community day, I used a Picture Entity card,
-With a background image.
+so I could use a corresponding background image.
-Based on a Picture Entity card.
+This is what I added to my own dashboard:

 <img src="images_templates/community_day_countdown_basic.png" alt="days countdown for the Home Assistant community day" width="450px">

+The corresponding code:
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io